lanl/scico/docs/source/notes.rst

 Tomographic Projectors
 ----------------------

-The :class:`.radon_svmbir.XRayTransform` class is implemented via an interface to the `svmbir
+The :class:`.xray_svmbir.XRayTransform` class is implemented via an interface to the `svmbir
 <https://svmbir.readthedocs.io/en/latest/>`__ package.
 The
-:class:`.radon_astra.XRayTransform` class is implemented via an interface to the `ASTRA toolbox
+:class:`.xray_astra.XRayTransform` class is implemented via an interface to the `ASTRA toolbox
 <https://www.astra-toolbox.com/>`__.
 This toolbox does provide some
 GPU acceleration support, but efficiency is expected to be lower than